 Sometimes I have to catch myself when I’m in a hurry, especially when it comes to cleaning out pumpkins and squash.
 Besides the delicious meat from these two winter squash types, it’s the seeds that get overlooked.

-You won’t believe how easy it is to roast them.
-Really, it takes very little time to reap the benefits.
+You won’t believe how easy it is make them.
+Really, it takes but a few minutes of prep and some baking time to reap the benefits.

 RELATED: 11 Benefits of Pumpkin Seeds

 So the next time you carve a pumpkin or squash, don’t forget to set the seeds aside and roast them.

 First, remove the pulp from around the seeds.